Mindful Living

 In the era of overstimulation, it is commonplace to fight tooth and nail against the lurking anxiety of idleness.
 Technology has armed us with more distractions than ever in this battle, as the internet has provided us with countless diversion, from online gaming to TV binge-watching to social media scrolling.
 But this glut of entertainment has perhaps created an expectation for engagement that is not sustainable.
 Rather than filling the boredom void with more pablum, new research suggests that exploring and examining boredom might benefit us.

-, Johannes Vermeer, 1656-57, oil on canvas.
+A Maid Asleep, Johannes Vermeer, 1656-57, oil on canvas.
 In this ambiguous scene of light and color, the Dutch painter, Johannes Vermeer, depicts a woman dozing next to a glass of wine and rumpled carpet.

 Image courtesy The Metropolitan Museum of Art.